Home Resources Solving Techniques Forum Contact Us

 Pointing Example

 If the only instances of a candidate within a box are in the same row or column, you can eliminate candidates of that value from any other cell in the respective row or column.
 Consider the above example.
-In the bottom-right box the only two 9's are in the same column.
-Thus the candidate 9 can be eliminated from the bottom-middle cell of the top-right box because it is also in that column.
+In the bottom-right box the only two 9's, highlighted in blue, are in the same column (column H).
+Thus the candidate 9 can be eliminated from H3 because it is also in that column.
+This is because regardless of which blue cell is 9, the green 9 gets eliminated.

 Because the only result of this technique is the elimination of a candidate, it requires either all the candidates to be filled in or the direct result of a hidden single to be spotted.
 Sudoku Snake gives it a skill value of 9.